© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bastle 150m south west of Morrelhirst is a scheduled monument protected by Historic England under reference 1018994.
 View the official record →

-Bastle 150m south west of Morrelhirst is a fortified farmhouse dating from the sixteenth or seventeenth century, situated in Northumberland during a period of considerable cross-border unrest.
+Bastle 150m south west of Morrelhirst is a fortified farmhouse of the sixteenth or seventeenth century located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018994.

 Bastle 150m south west of Morrelhirst is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018994.